 • heart attack;

-For the use of radiation therapy, it is required to eliminate the identified contraindications.
+To use radiation therapy, it is necessary to eliminate identified contraindications.
 Otherwise, the therapy will cause complications.

 Chemotherapy

-Chemotherapy involves the introduction of a medicinal product based on cytostatic effects.
+Chemotherapy involves administration medicinal drug based on cytostatic effects.
 Can be used without surgery.
-The drug used for therapy is a toxin that accumulates in atypical tumor cells and stops cell division and development.
-The accumulation of toxin occurs during the course of exposure to the drug.
-The introduction into the body takes place through a vein.
+The drug used for therapy is a toxin that accumulates in atypical cells tumors and stops cell division and development.
+The accumulation of the toxin occurs during the course of exposure to the drug.
+Introduction into the body occurs through a vein.

-The drug and the duration of the course are chosen by the oncologist.
-There is also a choice of dosage, method and rate of administration of the drug into the body.
+The drug and course duration are selected by the oncologist.
+There is also a choice of dosage, method and speed of administration of the drug into the body.

-When treating lung cancer, chemotherapy does not work.
-Probably the use of chemotherapy.
+In the treatment of lung cancer, chemotherapy does not bring the desired results.
+Possible use of polychemotherapy.
 This means the simultaneous use of a number of drugs in a single therapy.

-The interval between the courses taken is at least 3-4 weeks.
-Chemotherapy causes side effects that negatively affect the patient's health.
-It is important to understand the difference in the level of harm caused by the disease and from the course of treatment.
+The interval between courses is at least 3-4 weeks.
+Chemotherapy causes side effects negatively affecting the patient's health.
+It is important to understand the difference in the level of harm caused by the disease and the course of treatment.

-A person undergoing chemotherapy has similar consequences: hair falls out, signs of body poisoning appear - diarrhea, nausea, vomiting.
-Temperature rise likely.
+A person undergoing chemotherapy experiences similar consequences: hair falls out, signs of body poisoning appear - diarrhea, nausea, vomiting.
+Temperature is likely to rise.

-The use of drugs is performed if there are indications:
+The use of drugs is carried out if there are indications:

 2. In the presence of metastasis, to reduce the rate of spread of the pathological process.